zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 975.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also like us on Facebook.
+You can also like us on Facebook.
 Why not?
 Go to facebook.com/eslpod.

 On this episode, we’re going to listen to a dialogu e about cooking food without using any canned food or other ingredients that you  would buy that have been already prepared for you.
 Let’s get started.